 Deceased - 12/30/17

-Ann has been involved in nose work trialing with her German Shepherd Dog, Valor, since the fall of 2010.
-Valor was being raised as a puppy-in-training for Guide Dogs of America but when she was "career-changed," the career became nose work.
+Ann was involved in nose work trialing her German Shepherd Dog, Valor, beginning in 2010.
+Valor was raised as a puppy-in-training for Guide Dogs of America but when she was "career-changed," the career became nose work.

 Ann believed you couldn't have too many instructors because they all contribute different approaches and insights to nose work.
 Among the many instructors that Ann worked with were Ramona Audette, Amy Herot, Jeff McMahon and Barbara Schwerdt.
 She and Valor achieved the following titles: